mozilla-iam/slack-driver/README.md

 - `make tests` runs all tests
 - `make deploy-dev` deploys the code in the dev environment
-- 'make remove-deploy-dev' deletes the dev deployment
+- `make remove-deploy-dev` deletes the dev deployment
 - `make deploy-prod` deploys the code in the prod environment